bazelbuild/bazel-blog/_posts/2017-07-20-backward-compatibility.md

 The Bazel team will use the flags as follow:

-*   To introduce a breaking change, we release the change along wtih a new option that is unset by default, e.g. `--incompatible_foo`.
+*   To introduce a breaking change, we release the change along wtih a new flag that is unset by default, e.g. `--incompatible_foo`.
 This flag enables the new behavior, allowing you to test the future change.
 Flags for incompatible features are documented in the section
     [Backward compatibility](https://docs.bazel.build/versions/master/skylark/backward-compatibility.html).

-*   At a later release, the new option is set by default.
+*   At a later release, the new flag is set by default.
 This change is effectively released, so it can happen only at a major version (or minor version during Beta).
 In the release notes, we tell you which incompatible changes are enabled.
 The flag for this change still exists, so if needed you can disable it.

-*   Finally, the option may be removed at any release in the future, and so you will no longer be able to disable the behaviour.
+*   Finally, the flag may be removed at any release in the future, and so you will no longer be able to disable the behaviour.
+In the release notes, we list the removed flags.

 When you migrate to a new release, we recommend the following workflow: